 You may also report crimes or incidents "anonymously" by calling us at the "We Tip" Hotline: (818)-677-TIPS (8477).
 The We Tip hotline is not staffed by police personnel and is designed as a hotline to leave messages (tips) that might give us a lead to pursue an investigation.
 Do not use this number to report a crime in-progress.
 Please help in making Cal State Northridge an even safer community by calling to report criminal activity.

-Did you know?!
 Dialing 911 from a cell phone while on campus will direct your call to the Los Angeles Police Department, NOT the University Police.
-Avoid the delay in your call being transferred to university police--dial us directly at (818) 677-2111.
+Avoid the delay in your call being transferred to University Police--dial us directly at (818) 677-2111.

-Please immediately report any in-progress crime or emergency in which any person, animal, or property is in danger - by phone to the CSUN Department of Police Services.
+Please immediately report any in-progress crime or emergency in which any person, animal, or property is in danger by:

-Dialing 911 from a campus land-line phone from will connect you with CSUN police.
+Dialing 911 from a campus land-line phone will connect you directly with CSUN police.

-Avoid unnecessary delay by programming our entire phone number into your cell phone now!
+Program our entire phone number into your cell phone to avoid unnecessary delay.